kaltura/playkit-js/docs/drm-system.md

 **Important**:
 The player selects the DRM system **after** the [source type selection](./source-selection-logic.md).
-<br>Therefore, the DRM settings may **not be applied** when the source type cannot be played with the configured DRM system. for example:
+<br>Therefore, the DRM settings may **not be applied** when the source type cannot be played with the configured DRM system.
+For example:

 | Browser | Source Type | Default DRM System | Configured DRM System | Selected (reason)                   |
 | ------- | ----------- | ------------------ | --------------------- | ----------------------------------- |